gera2ld/ts-guard/README.md

 the script above will be `{ strings: [], obj: {} }` instead of an empty object `{}`.

-So we can call array functions on `data.strings` or read `obj.tada` without checking the existence of `data.strings` and `data.obj`.
+So we can call array functions on `data.strings` or read `data.obj.tada` without checking the existence of `data.strings` and `data.obj`.

 Free your mind and enjoy promised TypeScript.